Advocacy: Ending Youth Homelessness

 Covenant House's approach to advocacy is grounded in the following principles:

-- We oppose any policy responses that stigmatize our youth—particularly human trafficking survivors, youth of color, and LGBTQ+ youth.
+- We oppose any policy responses that stigmatize our youth and create barriers to accessing critical services and supports.

-- We support policies that recognize the diversity among youth experiencing homelessness and advance equitable and inclusive policy and practice to prevent and end youth homelessness for all young people.
+- We support policies that recognize the different experiences and traumas among youth experiencing homelessness and advance proven, youth-focused policies and practices which create conditions to prevent and end youth homelessness for all young people.

 - We value the expertise within our federation.
 Our leaders and front-line teams know what works and what doesn’t and can share the most compelling stories.
 We engage with our leaders and staff at every step of the way and include them whenever possible in key strategies.